 - Advised Jacobs Engineering de México (and its local susbisdiaries) on the (global) $3.2bn acquisition of the company bt Worley Parsons South America and Worley SPV.

-White & Case S.C.'s highly reputed, 19-strong practice is often the first choice for both major domestic and international corporations that value their ‘perfect skills, very good negotiating capacity and excellent relationship with regulators’.
-The team, made up of an ‘excellent’ group of partners, is co-led by Francisco Garcia-Naranjo (high-end corporate advisory and transactional mandates), and Álvaro Garza-Galván (corporate / M&A).
+White & Case S.C.‘s highly reputed, 19-strong practice is often the first choice for both major domestic and international corporations that value their ‘perfect skills, very good negotiating capacity and excellent relationship with regulators’.
+The team, made up of an ‘excellent’ group of partners, is co-led by Francisco García-Naranjo (high-end corporate advisory and transactional mandates), and Álvaro Garza-Galván (corporate / M&A).
 Additional key members include Henri Capin Gally, who, prior to his return to the firm in 2105, was head of Time Warner’s Latin America M&A division; the multi-faceted Vicente Corta (complex and cross-border M&A), and younger partners Mauricio Valdespino (M&A, private equity and corporate transactions); and Sergio Márquez (M&A, Capital markets, banking).
-Recent matters saw Corta co-lead with New York-based colleagues on Caisse de Dépôt et Placement du Québec (CDPQ)'s $500m investment in Sanfer; and Capin advise OcenaPact on structuring a joint venture with Mexmar to offer integrated offshore oilfield emergency response solutions.
+Recent matters saw Corta co-lead with New York-based colleagues on Caisse de Dépôt et Placement du Québec (CDPQ)’s $500m investment in Sanfer; and Capin advise OcenaPact on structuring a joint venture with Mexmar to offer integrated offshore oilfield emergency response solutions.
 Since publication, Garcia-Naranjo has moved to Mayer Brown Mexico, S.C., effective as of August 2021.

 ‘For us this is a fairly strong team compared to teams from other law firms, firstly because of the preparation and training they have and secondly because they make objective analysis of the existing regulations giving assurance about the concepts they grant as well as recommendations.‘